- 1 Puppy Diet

 The most notable culprits are calcium and phosphorous, As you have probably concluded already, it’s also important to avoid calcium supplementation, as calcium deficiency is an almost non-existent issue if you're feeding Great Dane puppy a correct Ca: P ratio kibble.

-Best Food for Great Dane Puppy
+Top 3 Best Great Dane Puppy Foods

 Canidae All Life Stages Large Breed Puppy